Staff

 Daniella Nicholas

-Daniella helps to run educational programming on the farm in collaboration with various Rainier Beach community groups and her co-workers.
-She helps facilitate the monthly Community Kitchen events, the Dandelion Club work party for herbalists, the annual Farm Festival, develops educational materials, and manages the farm’s social media outreach, among many other fun things.
+Daniella helps to run educational programming and events at Rainier Beach Urban Farm & Wetlands in collaboration with various Rainier Beach community groups and her co-workers.
+She is the project manager for the monthly Community Kitchen events, the Dandelion Club work party for herbalists, the annual Rainier Beach Farm Fest and other events.
+She also helps develop educational materials and manages the farm’s social media outreach, among many other fun things.

 Youth and Families Education Coordinator